kpwhri/mml_utils/examples/ctakes/README.md

 cTAKES operates with directories.
 Thus, you will have files in an input directory (e.g., `C:\notes`) and write the output as `.xmi` files to an output directory (e.g., `C:\ctakes_out`).
 If an input file is `C:\notes\001.txt`, the output file will be `C:\ctakes_out\001.txt.xmi`.

-If you wish to enable 'multi-processing', you'll need to move files into multiple directories (e.g., move 25% to each of `C:\notes0`, `C:\notes1`, etc.)
+If you wish to enable 'multi-processing', you'll need to move files into multiple directories (e.g., move 25% to each of `C:\notes0`, `C:\notes1`, etc.).
+Note that the `mml-extract-mml` only works with a single output directory.
+Either plan to run multiple `mml-extract-mml` processes (appending the results), or dump into a single output directory.
+In addition, multiple cTAKES installs will be required as the application places a lock on the dictionary.
+The same configuration (i.e., `ctakes` directory) can be moved to separate machines or duplicated on the same machine to get around the lock.

 Command: